frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 published_at: 2023-03-20T10:00:00.000+00:00
 ---

-## Background
+Hey Friends,

-Convoy is an open-source high-performance webhooks gateway to manage millions of webhooks end-to-end.
-It is designed to be an highly scalable multi-tenant webhooks gateway to support multiple backend services sending and receiving webhooks.
-It comes baked in with several features like retries, rate limiting, circuit breaking, customer-facing webhooks dashboards, support for both sending & receiving webhooks and a lot more.
+We re-launched our `client cli` tool with new documentation here.
+For the unfamiliar reader, Convoy is an open-source high-performance webhooks gateway to manage millions of webhooks end-to-end.
+It is designed to be a highly scalable multi-tenant webhooks gateway to support multiple backend services sending and receiving webhooks.
+In this article, we describe the new `client cli` and why we made these changes.

-### Quick overview
+### Background

-In furthering our objective of making webhooks easier to debug, we decided to overhaul our Convoy CLI stream implementation.
-Our users found the former implementation not so easy to use.

-First pain point was the fact that we had all the CLI streaming commands in the main convoy binary:

-- `login` which sets up the credentials the  CLI needs to listen for events.
-- `listen` which uses the credentials to listen for events.
-- `stream` this starts the event streaming server

-The `listen` and `login` command depend on a `config.yml` file, however the `stream` command depends on the `convoy.json` configuration file as the rest of the convoy binary commands, read more [here](https://getconvoy.io/docs/cli).
-This is the basis of our decision to split them; we now have a [convoy-cli](https://github.com/frain-dev/convoy-cli) repository that holds the `login` and `listen` commands, the `stream` command continues to live in the main convoy binary.

-We have also disabled CLI streaming for `outgoing` projects while we continue develop an intuitive solution for them, for now CLI is only enabled for `incoming` projects.
-CLI tokens have also been deprecated, you will now be required to login with a Personal API Key.
+In our initial implementation of a client-side CLI, we noticed two problems that weren’t very intuitive for our users and raised many questions on how to use it.
+Since then, we’ve decided to take a different approach to improve the UX.
+Let me explain the problem:

+- In the initial implementation, we bundled the server and client program into one binary.
+This meant some commands like `convoy server` relied on the `convoy.json` config file while other commands like `convoy listen` relied on a different config file - `config.yml` .
+This wasn’t very intuitive — which command was for the server and which command was for the client?
+To solve this we now release two binaries `convoy` ( Our server program ) and `convoy-cli` ( Our client program )
+- Secondly, convoy is a webhooks gateway it is able to ingest webhooks from providers as well as send webhooks to consumers.
+To achieve this, we created two project types - `Incoming` and `Outgoing` projects.
+We realised that building a client-side program for the former is way easier than building for the latter.
+We decided to split up their implementation:
+    - For an `Incoming` project, a user can use their `personal access tokens` to authenticate against their instance and receive and debug events locally.
+    - For an `Outgoing` project, no other solution was more intuitive than `OAuth`.
+We decided to deprecate support for `CLI Tokens` and re-launch this when `OAuth` is ready.
+Please reach out to us on [slack](https://join.slack.com/t/convoy-community/shared_invite/zt-xiuuoj0m-yPp~ylfYMCV9s038QL0IUQ) if you’re super interested in this.

 ### Usage

-To set up your Client CLI to listen on events in an `incoming` project, you need to first install the `convoy-cli` binary.
+To set up your convoy-cli to listen on events in a `incoming` project, you need to first install the `convoy-cli` binary.
 Run the following commands:

 ```bash
 $ brew tap frain-dev/tools